kasra-hosseini/obspyDMT/README.rst

 Update an existing data set
 ---------------------------

-The following command updates the data-set that we created in the previous section with ``BHZ`` channels from the ``GFZ`` data center:
+The following command updates the data-set that we created in the previous section with ``BHZ`` channels of ``C*`` networks (i.e., all stations that their network codes start with C) from the ``GFZ`` data center:

 ::

-    obspyDMT --datapath event_based_dir --data_source "GFZ" --cha "BHZ" --preset 100 --offset 1800
+    obspyDMT --datapath event_based_dir --data_source "GFZ" --net "C*" --cha "BHZ" --preset 100 --offset 1800

 .. image:: figures/iris_gfz_event_based.png
    :scale: 75%